GAD8-coder/GAD8-coder/README.md

 ## Hi there 👋
+GAD8-coder here to bring transgenerational impact to the Tech world

 <!--
 **GAD8-coder/GAD8-coder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.